code-saturne/code_saturne/doc/doxygen/user_guide/ug_cdo_solidification.md

 ============

 Modelling phase changes between a solid and liquid phase is possible with code_saturne.
-Historically, this module has been developped for modelling the solidification process, hence the name "solidification" module.
+Historically, this module has been developed for modelling the solidification process, hence the name "solidification" module.
 Nevertheless, the melting of a solid is also possible.